Who is Zhang Xiaogang?

 Trip to Germany & Return to China

 In 1992 Zhang made a trip to Europe, Germany precisely.
-While staying there, he got to learn how the Chinese people are viewed outside China, something that changed his expressive and surreal styles massively.
+While staying there, he learned how the Chinese people are viewed outside China, something that changed his expressive and surreal styles massively.
 Zhang tried hard to learn from western artists by analyzing their works in museums and galleries.
-He felt like he needed to do more as an artist, especially as a Chinese artist as there were not many artworks in the western galleries that depicted Chinese culture.
+He felt like he needed to do more as an artist, especially as a Chinese artist, as there were not many artworks in the western galleries that depicted Chinese culture.
 He said:

-After his time in Europe came to an end, he went back to China, where he put more effort on himself as an artist.
+After his time in Europe came to an end, he went back to China to put more effort into himself as an artist.
 He worked at Mao Xuhui’s studio, and his first paintings showed the Tiananmen Square.
 While working at the studio, Zhang Xiaogang developed a particular interest in the faces of people around him and China in general.
 He started to go through old photographs from the past he found in his parents’ house.
 His fascination with faces became a dramatic turning point as far as his career is concerned.
 He abandoned his painting style once again and started drawing flat pictures.

 What led to Zhang’s Blood Line Series

-It was during the time of self-discovery that he stumbled upon his old family photos that changed his career path.
+During the time of self-discovery, he stumbled upon his old family photos that changed his career path.

 I felt excited as if a door had opened.
 I could see a way to paint the contradictions between the individual and the collective, and it was from this that I started to paint.
 There is a complex relationship between the state and the people that I could express by using the Cultural Revolution.
 China is like a family, a big family.
-Everyone has to rely on each other and to confront each other.
+Everyone has to rely on each other and confront each other.
 This was the issue I wanted to give attention to and, gradually, it became less and less linked to the Cultural Revolution and more to people’s states of mind.